What is bankruptcy?

 Will I lose a valuable asset such as my home or car if I file for bankruptcy?

-Depending on the type of bankruptcy a debtor files and their financial circumstances, you may or may not lose your home.
-If a debtor files a Chapter 7 bankruptcy case and has a home with equity, then there is the possibility that he or she could lose that home.
+Depending on the type of bankruptcy a debtor files and their financial circumstances, you could lose your home.
+If a debtor files a Chapter 7 bankruptcy case and has a home with equity, then there is the possibility that she could lose that home.
 It depends on how much equity the debtor has in the home.
 Georgia allows a certain dollar amount of any equity in a home to be exempt from the bankruptcy.
 If a debtor files an individual case, he or she may exempt up to $21,500 of equity in their primary residence and if a married couple files, then the amount doubles.
 If the debtor’s equity falls between these figures then no, they may not lose their home, however if the equity is higher, then the possibility exists.
 Equity in a vehicle works the same way with the figures being $3,500 for an individual filer.

 If on the other hand, a debtor files a Chapter 13 case and has equity over the exemption amount, then he or she can keep the home provided they pay their unsecured creditors an amount equal to the nonexempt equity.
 If the debtor believes he or she cannot afford to keep the collaterized property because of the financial situation, there is an option to surrender the property back to the creditor.